3MFConsortium/spec_securecontent/3MF Secure Content.md

 The information contained in this specification is subject to change.
 Every effort has been made to ensure its accuracy at the time of publication.

-This extension MUST be used only with Core specification 1.2.
+This extension MUST be used only with Core specification 1.x.

 ## Document Conventions

 See the [3MF Core Specification conventions](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#document-conventions).

-In this extension specification, as an example, the prefix "po" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/partoptimization/2019/04".
-See Appendix [C.3 Namespaces](#c3-namespaces).

 ## Language Notes